 Hyperemesis Gravidarum (HG) is a severe form of Nausea and Vomiting of Pregnancy (NVP).
 It affects around 1-1.5% of all pregnant women.
 The cause (or causes) of HG remain unknown and there is no standard definition for the point at which NVP and HG meet, and no specific test that can diagnose it.
-However the most generally quoted symptoms leading to the diagnosis of HG include admittance to hospital, weight-loss of more than 5% of the pre-pregnancy weight, dehydration, the presence of ketones in the urine and electrolyte imbalances.
+However the most generally quoted symptoms leading to the diagnosis of HG include near constant nausea and frequent vomiting that is affecting your ability to function normally, weight-loss of more than 5%, dehydration, and malnutrition.
 What we do know about the causes of HG is that for many women there is a strong genetic element (women whose mother or sister suffered are more likely to get it themselves) and that it is not a psychological condition.
 Nothing you do or don’t do will cause HG to occur and it is not your fault that you are experiencing it.

 What are the symptoms of HG?

 In addition to the symptoms described above, HG typically presents itself with severe and persistent nausea and/or vomiting, leading to weakness and exhaustion.
 Some women vomit multiple times every day, others may vomit less frequently but suffer from nausea and dry retching that affects their ability to function.
 If nausea and/or vomiting is so severe that it affects your ability to carry out normal tasks such as eating, drinking, personal hygiene, or your ability to work or care for older children then it is worth contacting your GP or midwife.

 In addition to feeling and being sick women with HG also can experience headaches, a very heightened and warped sense of smell, excessive saliva which is difficult to swallow, constipation and a number of other symptoms.